foxford/conference/docs/src/api/agent_reader_config/update.md

 The writer for which we want to apply config for must have created an owned RTC in the room.

+An agent can create/update reader configs only for agents in the same group.

 ## Request

 POST /api/v1/rooms/{room_id}/configs/reader